sizeofvoid/sizeofvoid-case/README.md

 #### Creating Your Own Color Scheme

-To create your own custom color scheme simply scroll to the end of the `strange-case.css` stylesheet in the `your-hugo-dir/themes/strange-case/static` folder and edit the template we've left there.
+To create your own custom color scheme simply scroll to the end of the `sizeofvoid-case.css` stylesheet in the `your-hugo-dir/themes/sizeofvoid-case/static` folder and edit the template we've left there.

 We'll happily accept pull requests for quality color schemes.